mmatyas/pegasus-docs/docs/themes/api.md

 # API reference (alpha)

+Games found by Pegasus are organized in collections.
+Games can have metadata and various kinds of assets, and one game may be present in multiple collections.

+Collections, as well as their games are available as lists (the Model), of which one element is selected by a modifyable index number.
+How the provided data is displayed is completely up to the theme.

 All data provided by the Core is available in a global QML object called `api`.
 It has the following main components.
 Unless otherwise noted, all fields are read-only.

 ## List of Collections